Events - Future Events View

 2024 Nisqually Cleanup Registration: https://wakayakclub.clubexpress.com/content.aspx?page_id=4002&club_id=821680&item_id=2104129

 The gates will be set up and so come and practice on the Cedar River slalom course.
 This is a "park and play" section of river (no shuttle required).
 This event always attracts some open boaters, mostly from across state or national borders.
 Come on over and show them we do know how to paddle canoes here in Washington.
+This is a Washington Kayak Club Event.
+Register on the WKC website.
+You don’t have to be a WKC member.
+The register button here will take you there.
+It’s generally one registration for the weekend, whether you practice or race or both.

 The annual Cedar River Spring Slalom on Class 2+ river.
 This is not a Paddle Trails Canoe Club event.
 It is hosted by the League of Northwest Whitewater Racers and the Washington Kayak Club, so the registration button here links to their registration page.
 The race is very low key.
 All abilities and paddlecraft are welcome.